fqnchina/CEILNet/README.md

 Test images are in folder "testdata_reflection_real", "testdata_reflection_synthetic" and "testdata_smooth".
 To test the trained models, run "evaluation_reflection.lua" or "evaluation_smooth.lua".

+**ATTENTION**
-Note the output reflection layer is directly subtracted from the input and predicted background layer.
-It doesn't reflect the image structure and appearance of the original reflection image.
+Our CNN dose not predict refletion layers.
+The following code computes approximate reflection layers by simply subtracting the predicted background layers from the input images.
+Note the result so-obtained may not reflect the image structure and appearance of the original reflection scene.

 Cite
 ----